-The stakes are high.
-National uniformity in product standards protects manufacturers and consumers alike.
-It allows for businesses to operate under one set of rules-federal rules-instead of dozens or even hundreds of sets of potentially conflicting rules.
-Without uniformity, manufacturers are forced to either comply with a multitude of conflicting, overlapping, and burdensome state and local standards or risk liability from state and local regulatory sanctions.
+National uniformity in tobacco product standards protects manufacturers and consumers alike.
+It allows for manufacturers to operate under one set of rules-federal rules-instead of dozens or even hundreds of sets of potentially conflicting rules.
+Without uniformity, manufacturers are forced to either comply with a thicket of conflicting, overlapping, and burdensome state and local standards or risk liability from state and local law enforcement and regulators.
 Regardless of the choice made, these increased risks raise the cost of doing business nationwide.
-All too often, those costs inevitably are passed on to consumers.
+All too often, those costs are ultimately passed on to consumers.

 The Ninth Circuit's misreading of the TCA's preemption clause also invites second guessing of the FDA's studied conclusions on how best to balance the TCA's multifaceted policy objectives.
-The panel majority's holding, if allowed to stand, will prevent Congress from accomplishing those objectives by subjecting tobacco manufacturers to a jumble of disparate product standards, eradicating the federal uniformity that Congress decided is an essential element of federal tobacco regulation.
+The Los Angeles panel majority's holding, if allowed to stand, will prevent Congress from accomplishing those objectives by subjecting tobacco manufacturers to a jumble of disparate product standards, eradicating the federal uniformity that Congress decided is an essential element of federal tobacco regulation.
+California's flavor ban is thus a naked affront to federal law.

-What's more, the FDA has expertise the County lacks.
+What's more, the FDA has expertise that California lacks.
 The FDA's work "requires deep knowledge of the human body and the biological effects of the substances we ingest."
 J. Harvie Wilkinson III, Assessing the Administrative State, 32 J.L. & Pol.
 239, 246 (2017).
 And the TCA requires more still.
 Indeed, the current federal tobacco product standards reflect the FDA's studied determination, after weighing "the risks and benefits to the population as a whole," that a revised standard is not "appropriate for the protection of the public health."
 21 U.S.C. §§ 387g(a)(3)(A), (B).

-These complex issues are best handled by the FDA, with its teams of doctors, scientists, statisticians, and economists, and not by the Los Angeles Board of Supervisors, however wise and well-intentioned its members may be.
-Even leaving aside the TCA's plainly written express preemption clause, this Court has repeatedly recognized that when an agency's regulatory judgment reflects a careful balancing of competing considerations under a comprehensive federal scheme, any state or local law that could disrupt the balance struck by the agency is preempted.
+These complex issues are best handled by the FDA, with its teams of doctors, scientists, statisticians, and economists, and not by the California General Assembly or California voters, however wise and well-intentioned they may be.
+Even apart from the TCA's plainly written express preemption clause, this Court has repeatedly recognized that when an agency's regulatory judgment reflects a careful balancing of competing considerations under a comprehensive federal scheme, any state or local law that could disrupt the balance struck by the agency is preempted.
 See, e.g., Buckman Co. v.
 Plaintiffs' Legal Comm., 531 U.S. 341, 349-51 (2001); Geier, 529 U.S. at 874-86.
 That is this case.

-Los Angeles County is perfectly free to uphold local interests; it should continue its traditional role of regulating when, where, how, and to whom tobacco products are sold-including age-based and firesafety regulations.
+California is perfectly free to uphold state interests; it should continue its traditional role of regulating when, where, how, and to whom tobacco products are sold-including age-based and fire-safety regulations.
 But this Court must intervene and respond whenever any State or locality brazenly subverts federal law.
 This is just such a case.